julelang/manual/src/some-questions.md

 Only two languages: Go and Rust.
 Mostly Go.

-### Why does Jule use exceptionals instead of other error handling methods?
+### Why does Jule use fallible functions instead of other error handling methods?

-Exceptional handling is considered to be more efficient and safer in using an alternative value or handling exceptional cases and returning elegantly.
+Fallible function handling is considered to be more efficient and safer in using an alternative value or handling exceptional cases and returning elegantly.

-Exceptionals were evaluated as more suitable in terms of readability and safety.
+Fallible functions were evaluated as more suitable in terms of readability and safety.
 Optional types can be checked at any time.
-Exceptionals are particularly useful for error handling and can be used somewhat like optionals.
+They are particularly useful for error handling and can be used somewhat like optionals.
 It is required to be checked by the developer, and this must be done instantly; that is, the check is not postponed, unlike optional types.

-Exceptionals are typically similar to Go's `error` returns.
+Fallible functions are typically similar to Go's `error` returns.
 However, in Go, error returns can be easily ignored, and it is easy to forget this because it is necessary to know the return type to understand that the ignored return is an error.
 Although this is especially true for functions that do not return errors and always return a nil error because they implement an interface, such as `strings.Builder`, the relevant function may return an error in future implementations.
 Ignoring this may cause various problems when switching between versions.
 This is also an uncertainty for new contributors until they look at the documentation.

-Due to these problems, Jule adopted the exceptionals design.
+Due to these problems, Jule adopted the fallible function design.
 They basically provide a hybrid experience of Go's error-handling method and optional types.
-Exceptions aim to solve all these problems due to their strict design.
+Fallible functions aim to solve all these problems due to their strict design.

-Its most obvious feature is that even if an exception is not discussed, it remains clear that it is an exception.
+Its most obvious feature is that even if an error is not discussed, it remains clear that it is an error.
 This solves Go's ignoring issue.

-Simply placing `!` at the end of an exceptional function call indicates that there is no special handling for the exception and that a possible exception should result in a panic.
-This makes it easy to spot exceptional functions (and potential exceptions) while reading the code.
+Simply placing `!` at the end of an fallible function call indicates that there is no special handling for the error and that a possible error should result in a panic.
+This makes it easy to spot fallible functions (and potential errors) while reading the code.

 #### The Proposal for Go's Error Handling

 An issue ([#71203](https://github.com/golang/go/issues/71203)) containing a proposal was opened for the Go language on January 10, 2025 and was later converted to a discussion ([#71460](https://github.com/golang/go/discussions/71460)).
-This proposal suggests implementing a new syntax for error handling, which would bear similarities to Jule's exceptional syntax, with some important differences.
-The fact that Jule is largely influenced by Go and the opening of such a proposal supports our belief that adopting the exceptional design for error handling may be a good approach.
+This proposal suggests implementing a new syntax for error handling, which would bear similarities to Jule's fallible function syntax, with some important differences.
+The fact that Jule is largely influenced by Go and the opening of such a proposal supports our belief that adopting the fallible function design for error handling may be a good approach.

 Although this proposal is not related to Jule, with this proposal and the contributions of Go's large community, we now have more insights into this type of design.
 Therefore, we thank the Go community.

-### Why do exceptionals not support combining?
+### Why do fallible functions not support combining?

-Calls to exceptional functions must always form the entire expression.
+Calls to fallible functions must always form the entire expression.
 They cannot be used in conjunction with binary expressions, unary expressions, or combined with multiple operators, even for function arguments.
 There are two reasons for this design choice: simplicity and compiler costs.

 #### Simplicity

-Allowing exceptional calls without restrictions opens the door to having overly complex expressions.
-Honestly, we want to ensure that exceptional functions are only used in specific ways, as this is one of the most straightforward ways to keep error handling understandable and simple.
-Therefore, exceptional functions are only permitted under certain conditions, such as being used as a return expression, as a standalone call, as an assignment, or as part of a use statement.
+Allowing fallible function calls without restrictions opens the door to having overly complex expressions.
+Honestly, we want to ensure that fallible functions are only used in specific ways, as this is one of the most straightforward ways to keep error handling understandable and simple.
+Therefore, fallible functions are only permitted under certain conditions, such as being used as a return expression, as a standalone call, as an assignment, or as part of a use statement.

 For example: